semanticlink/howtohypermedia/content/backend/aspnetcore-todo-api/0-introduction.md

 * constructing searchable resources
 * create representation (on collection with create-form)
 * update singleton (with edit-form)
-* update collection
+* update collection (with edit-form and different mime-types)
-* authorisation

 ### The one-offs (wiring up hypermedia)